‘State-sponsored’ attacks on phones of India opposition leaders, says Apple

 All the politicians, excluding Owaisi, are members of the INDIA alliance formed by nearly two dozen opposition parties to take on Modi’s Bharatiya Janata Party (BJP)-led bloc in the general elections next year.

-Shiv Sena’s Chaturvedi told Al Jazeera it was a “concerted attack on opposition leaders using sophisticated spyware to silence their voices”.
+Shiv Sena party’s Chaturvedi told Al Jazeera it was a “concerted attack on opposition leaders using sophisticated spyware to silence their voices”.

 “It becomes the responsibility of the prime minister of the country to respond to what Apple is claiming.
 Apple has categorically said it is a state-sponsored attack on our phones and the government has not denied it,” she said.